Exercise Can Build A Better Brain

 - The blood-brain barrier is a web of capillaries with tightly packed cells that keeps out intruders like bacteria from getting into your brain.
 It acts as a gatekeeper to the brain.

-- Because the brain sees physical activity as a new experience, physical movement and exercise stimulate production of BDNF, which provides the brain with more building blocks for learning.
+- Because the brain sees physical activity as a new experience, physical movement and exercise stimulate the production of BDNF, which provides the brain with more building blocks for learning.
 Exercise actually grows new brain cells.

-- New brain cells and need fuel.
-As a result of this need and to get the fuel to the new cells VEGF builds more capillaries in the body and the brain.
+- New brain cells and need fuel, so VEGF builds more capillaries in the body and the brain.

-- During exercise, IGF1 (insulin like growth factor), VEGF (vascular endothelial growth factor), and FGF (fibroblast growth factor) have the ability to push through the blood brain barrier to let the proteins through.
+- During exercise, IGF1 (insulin-like growth factor), VEGF (vascular endothelial growth factor), and FGF (fibroblast growth factor) can push through the blood-brain barrier to let the proteins through.
 These proteins feed the brain.

 - As we age, these growth factors naturally decline.
 There is also a drop in these factors with stress and depression.
 Understanding the role they play makes it easy to understand why stress makes learning more difficult on a cellular level.